 Some sources suggest that the average settlement ranges between $50,000 and $150,000.
 However, it is best to speak to an attorney about your injury to help calculate the value of your claim.

-A session of physical therapy can set you back hundreds of dollars, and depending on your injury, you may have to attend multiple sessions for weeks or even months.
+A physical therapy session can set you back hundreds of dollars, and depending on your injury, you may have to attend multiple sessions for weeks or even months.
 Surgery can go into the tens of thousands of dollars.

-Besides medical expenses, an injured victim may also experience lost wages for not attending work due to their injury and suffering from pain.
+Besides medical expenses, an injured victim may also experience lost wages for not attending work due to injury and pain.

 Depending on how skilled your attorney is, all these factors added together can reach hundreds of thousands of dollars.
 The attorneys at Ehline Law will aggressively pursue your claims to ensure that you receive maximum compensation for your loss.

 You can suffer from a shoulder or elbow injury in the workplace.
-Whether your injury is from repetitive lifting, moving around heavy objects, or even sudden jerks from slip and fall while carrying items, or machine defect accidents (defective jackhammers, etc.), mishaps do occur at work.
+Whether your injury is from repetitive lifting, moving around heavy objects, sudden jerks from slip and fall while carrying items, or machine defect accidents (defective jackhammers, etc.), mishaps occur at work.

-A slip and fall elbow case may be much easier to diagnose than harm affecting range of motion from repetitive lifting.
+A slip-and-fall elbow case may be much easier to diagnose than harm affecting a range of motion from repetitive lifting.
 These conditions develop slowly over time without the injured victim noticing.
 Therefore, repetitive stress injuries are difficult to diagnose by doctors and prove in court for injury lawyers.

-If normal daily functions are hindered, injured workers must notify their supervisor and file an injury report under the work comp system.
-Once they’re done with filing the report, they must request a medical examination diagnosis and seek medical treatment to resume a normal life and job duties.
+Injured workers must notify their supervisor if normal daily functions are hindered and file an injury report under the work comp system.
+Once they’re done with filing the report, they must request a medical examination diagnosis and seek medical treatment to resume normal life and job duties.

-Employees have workers’ compensation insurance whereby they get treated and payment for any workdays missed as a result of an accident that occurred at the workplace.
+Employees have workers’ compensation insurance whereby they get treated and payment for any workdays missed due to an accident that occurred at the workplace.
 Because these are corporate insurance policies, the insurer would send you to a doctor on their panel for a medical examination where topics like physical pain and emotional distress will be addressed.

 Even though your workplace might be the reason for your injury, insurance companies’ doctors will mostly attribute your injury and lost income to something non-work-related.
-In many cases, employees accept the misdiagnosis and continue working despite the discomfort.
+Employees often accept the misdiagnosis and continue working despite the discomfort.
 However, reach out to an attorney for legal advice if this happens to you.

 Workplace compensation attorneys have the experience and skill to determine the cause of a workplace injury.
 They will also guide you on taking a medical examination from a qualified doctor who is not on the insurance company’s payroll.

-You do not need an experienced attorney to file a Los Angeles workers compensation claim as you can do that by yourself as you are receiving medical treatments.
-However, you may require an attorney’s assistance depending on how your employer or their insurance company treats the claim and your psychological suffering over your pain and disabilities.
+You do not need an experienced attorney to file a Los Angeles worker’s compensation claim; you can do that yourself while receiving medical treatments.
+However, you may require an attorney’s assistance depending on how your employer or insurance company treats the claim and your psychological suffering over your pain and disabilities.

 Here are a few things you should look out for to help you decide whether you should hire an attorney for legal representation:

-If you’re suffering from a permanent disability and are not able to return to work again, you may find that the insurer rejects your worker’s compensation claim as there is typically a lot of money involved in such types of cases.
-Our workers’ compensation attorney group can help calculate the value of your claim by taking into account all the economic and non-economic damages and aggressively pursuing your claim.
+Suppose you’re suffering from a permanent disability and cannot return to work again.
+In that case, you may find that the insurer rejects your worker’s compensation claim as there is typically a lot of money involved in such types of cases.
+Our workers’ compensation attorney group can help calculate the value of your claim by considering all the economic and non-economic damages and aggressively pursuing your claim.

-An employer may use delaying tactics to cause enough stress that the employee decides to drop the claim.
-If you find that your employer is not moving the case along in an appropriate manner, you must reach out to our legal experts.
-We have had insurance companies use all sorts of dirty tactics to ensure that they don’t pay out claims.
+An employer may use delaying tactics to cause enough stress that the employee drops the claim.
+If you find that your employer is not moving the case along appropriately, you must reach out to our legal experts.
+Insurance companies have used all sorts of dirty tactics to ensure they don’t pay out claims.
 However, because of our close attorney-client relationship, we have helped more than 3,000 injured victims and recovered over $150 million in successful verdicts and settlements.

-Your insurance company simply denies your claim without providing any acceptable reason.
-If that happens to you, reach out to us immediately to discuss your legal options.
-We have attorneys who have substantial trial experience and are not afraid to take on any insurance company that is not willing to provide a fair settlement to the court.
+Your insurance company denies your claim without providing any acceptable reason.
+If that happens to you, contact us immediately to discuss your legal options.
+We have attorneys with substantial trial experience and are not afraid to take on any insurance company that is unwilling to provide a fair settlement to the court.

 There may be many other reasons why an employer may not look out for your best interests, and if that happens, you may want to consider hiring a professional to handle your claim.

-Insurance companies do not have a great reputation when it comes to processing claims.
-They are not looking out for your best interests, but rather the interests of their shareholders.
-Oftentimes, they’ll make the injured workers believe that they really don’t have the right to compensation and refuse or decline their claims.
+Insurance companies do not have an excellent reputation when processing claims.
+They are not looking out for your best interests but rather the interests of their shareholders.
+Often, they’ll make the injured workers believe they have no right to compensation and refuse or decline their claims.

-Most injured workers often have to endure constant stress and uncertainty when dealing with insurance companies.
-The anxiety, self-doubt, and uncertainty can further worsen after having your claims denied.
-With medical bills piling up and a claim rejection, you need to reach out to a workers’ compensation attorney immediately.
+Most injured workers often endure constant stress and uncertainty when dealing with insurance companies.
+The anxiety, self-doubt, and uncertainty can worsen after your claims are denied.
+With medical bills and a claim rejection, you need to contact a workers’ compensation attorney immediately.

 An attorney can help you navigate the legal waters by guiding you through the complexities of a workers’ compensation claim.
-In the event your claim gets rejected, they will ensure a strong case and help with appealing the insurer’s decision.
+If your claim gets rejected, they will ensure a strong case and help appeal the insurer’s decision.

 Your employer’s insurance company does not require a reason to deny your claims.
-But having a compassionate and knowledgeable attorney on your side can bolster your chances of securing maximum compensation.
+But having a compassionate and knowledgeable attorney can bolster your chances of securing maximum compensation.

 In California, employees should report workplace injuries to their supervisor immediately.
 No matter what, they must do so within 30 days of the injury occurring.
-According to the statute of limitations, they have one year following the injury date to file a workers’ compensation claim.
+According to the statute of limitations, they must file a workers’ compensation claim one year after the injury date.
 However, since federal employees’ cases fall under federal law, they have three years to file a claim.

 Two common injuries can occur at a workplace, affecting deadlines:

-Specific injury: This is the type of injury that occurs after a single incident or accident that requires medical attention.
+Specific injury: This type of injury occurs after a single incident or accident requiring medical attention.

-Cumulative injury: This is a type of injury that occurs over time after repetitive traumatic activities.
+Cumulative injury: This type of injury occurs over time after repetitive traumatic activities.

 A key thing to remember is not to misrepresent your condition, as it could lead to a fraudulent workers’ compensation claim, which is a felony subject and can result in fines or jail time.
-It can be easier to determine the date of the accident for a specific injury than for a cumulative injury.
+It can be easier to determine the accident date for a specific injury than for a cumulative injury.

 If you have a cumulative injury, your deadline starts with either of these two: